Posts: 1,216

 Us too...what time should we leave to be there by noon?

-I've never driven to Portland...we need to see it anyway. at least by 7am.
+at least by 7am.
 Do you have room for me?
 I can pitch in gas $$.

 Or we could take my car.
 But cash flow says carpool.
-Either way I can drive one way if you need.
+Cool Either way I can drive one way if you need.